ARM-software/astc-encoder/README.md

 ## Repository branches

 The `main` branch is an active development branch for the compressor.
-It aims to be a stable branch, but as it is used for ongoing development expect it to have some volatility.
+It aims to be a stable branch for the latest major release series, but as it is used for ongoing development expect it to have some volatility.

-The `2.x` branch is a stable branch for the 2.x release series.
-It is no longer under active development, but is a supported branch that will continue to get backported bug fixes.
+The `2.x` and `3.x` branches are a stable branches for the 2.x and 3.x release series.
+They are no longer under active development, but are supported branches that will continue to get backported bug fixes.

 The `1.x` branch is a stable branch for the 1.x release series.
 It is no longer under active development or getting bug fixes.